kailinxGitHub/kailinxGitHub/README.md

 I'm eager to embark on an exciting academic journey. 💻 but am definitely not scared of what's coming. 🚀

-I'm passionate about exploring new things while connecting my interests and passions, from computer hardware and software to blending technology and entrepreneurship.🌟👨‍💼
+I'm very passionate about exploring new things while connecting my interests and passions, from computer hardware and software to blending technology and entrepreneurship.🌟👨‍💼